 Effective scrutiny arrangements are an essential component of local democracy, enhancing accountability and transparency of decision making and enabling local councillors to represent the views of their constituents.
-These arrangements have been established to enable local councillors, on behalf of their communities, to scrutinise and challenge all matters within the remit of the Combined Authority.
+These arrangements have been established to enable local councillors, on behalf of their communities, to scrutinise and challenge the Leadership Board, the TNEC and Nexus, and to investigate matters of strategic importance to residents within the Combined Area covered by the Constituent Authorities with a view to influencing the decisions.

-The Overview and Scrutiny Committee will also investigate matters of strategic importance to residents within the Combined Area covered by the Constituent Authorities with a view to influencing decisions made in respect of all matters within the remit of the Combined Authority.
+The Overview and Scrutiny Committee will also investigate matters of strategic importance to residents within the Combined Area covered by the Constituent Authorities with a view to influencing decisions made in respect of all matters within the remit of the NECA.